 Welcome emails are so important because users receive them immediately after subscribing, so they’re eager to read them and don’t hesitate to open them.
 As a result, you have a great opportunity to step in and explain the basics of your brand in only a few sentences.

 Your first goal should be to show gratitude for gaining a new subscriber.
 Second, you should briefly explain your business and the benefits associated with using your content.
-Lastly, you could tell people what they can expect from you and what kind of content you will be delivered in the coming weeks.
+Lastly, you could tell people what they can expect from you and what kind of content you will be delivering in the coming weeks.

 Writing clickbait subject lines